Treefrog/Handbook/Manual/drugsandalcohol.md

 This could end Treefrog - not just our reputation, but our business.
 We have zero tolerance of this.

-The fact that a section on this needs to be included makes me crazy.
+The fact that a section on this needs to be included is crazy.

 ### After Hours Events - Alcohol